SelfOdom: Self-supervised Egomotion and Depth Learning via Bi-directional Coarse-to-Fine Scale Recovery: Introduction

 Our contributions can be summarized as follows:

-\begin{itemize} \item We propose a novel self-supervised learning framework that can jointly estimate ego-motion and depths with global scale metric from image sequences. \item We propose a novel Bi-directional coarse-to-fine scale recovery process that jointly refines coarse poses and depths.
-Depth scale is recovered via comparing point cloud data against a pretrained model that ensures the consistency of photometric loss. \item Extensive experiments were conducted to validate the effectiveness of our proposed model.
-Our model produces pose and depth estimates robustly, even in low-light condition (i.e. a driving scene at night), a very challenging task for traditional VO/SLAM. \end{itemize}
+\begin{itemize} \item We propose \textbf{SelfOdom}, a novel self-supervised learning-based framework for estimating visual odometry or visual-inertial odometry.
+Our approach can jointly learn and produce poses and depths in absolute scale metric from monocular images.
+Moreover, SelfOdom is flexible enough to incorporate other sensors, such as IMUs, with images to further enhance prediction performance. \item A novel bi-directional coarse-to-fine learning strategy is introduced to the scale recovery process.
+We estimate the metric scale by comparing scaled depth predictions against a pretrained model, ensuring the consistency of photometric loss, followed by a coarse-to-fine training process to jointly refine pose and depth estimates. \item We conducted extensive experiments on public datasets and performed ablation studies to validate the effectiveness of our SelfOdom framework.
+Our approach demonstrates robust performance in predicting poses and depths under challenging conditions, such as complex lighting scenarios (driving scenes at night).
+This task is especially challenging for traditional VO/SLAM methods. \end{itemize}